sergeych/mp_stools/README.md

 level is above the `Log.Level.Debug`, and (2) if it is, it will be interpolated asyncronously, maybe in a separate thread or when this thread become idle.
 A coroutine context is used to prepare the data to be logged.

-To start logging, implement a [Loggable] interface in your class, and connect some log sinks:
+To start logging, implement an [Loggable] interface in your class, and connect some log sinks:

 ~~~kotlin
 val x = object : Loggable by LogTag("TSTOB") {}